 The theory behind best mode is that it prevents inventors from engaging in a whipsaw by obtaining a patent while keeping key technical details as a trade secret.
-Others can technically make and use the invention (as enablement requires), but the inventor retains as trade screts enough operational details that anyone else's version will be a poor imitation of theirs.
+Others can technically make and use the invention (as enablement requires), but the inventor retains as trade secrets enough operational details that anyone else's version will be a poor imitation of theirs.

-Determing what counted as the "best" mode, objectively or subjectively, turned out to be a litigation tarpit, leading to pressure on Congress to repeal the best mode requirement entirely.
-Instead, it split the difference: failure to diclose best mode can be used by the USPTO to refuse to issue a patent, but not subsequently to invalidate a patent once issued.
-Query whether this compromise is Solomonic in the good sense or the bad sense.
+In practice, however, determining what counted as the "best" mode turned out to be a litigation tarpit, leading to pressure on Congress to repeal the best mode requirement entirely.
+Instead, it split the difference.